-The company is liable for carbon emissions relating to the generation of steam and electricity which is supplied to a fellow group company, Tata Chemicals Europe Limited.
-Free allowances are granted under EUETS to Tata Chemicals Europe Limited in respect of these emissions and these allowances are gifted to the company in recognition of the company's liability.
+The Company is liable for carbon emissions relating to the generation of steam and electricity which is supplied to a fellow group company, Tata Chemicals Europe Limited.
+Free allowances are granted under EUETS and UKETS to Tata Chemicals Europe Limited in respect of these emissions and these allowances are gifted to the Company in recognition of the Company's liability.

-15 Property, plant and equipment
+14 Property, plant and equipment

-equipment Assets under construction Total
+Plant and equipment Assets under construction Total

 Cost £000 £000 £000

-12.000 1 207 45.242

-At 1 April 2019 Additions 13,906 1,307 15,213
+At 1 April 2020 13,649 5,903 19,552

-40 5,247 5,287

-Disposals (948) - (948)
+Additions 121 10,612 10,733

-Transfers 651 (651) -
+Transfers 2,244 (2,244) -

-At 31 March 2020 13,649 5,903 19,552
+At 31 March 2021 16,014 14,271 30,285

-Depreciation
+Depreciation (2,542) (2, 6, 40)

-At 1 April 2019 (3,469) - (3,469)
+At 1 April 2020 (3,640) - (3,640)

-Charge for the year (1,119) - (1,119)
+Charge for the year (1,344) (1,344)

-Disposals 948 m 948

-At 31 March 2020 (3,640) (3,640)
+At 31 March 2021 (4,984) - (4,984)

 Net book value

+At 31 March 2021 11,030 14,271 25,301

 At 31 March 2020 10,009 5,903 15,912

-At 31 March 2019 10,437 1,307 11,745

 The Company tests property, plant and equipment annually for impairment, or more frequently if there are indications that assets might be impaired.
-The recoverable amount of the CGU is determined from value in use calculations.
+The recoverable amount of the CGU is determined from value in use calculations based on approved 5 year forecasts.
 The key assumptions for the value in use calculations are those regarding the discount rates, revenue growth rates, operating margins and capital expenditure.
 The discount rate used is in line with that used by Tata Chemicals Limited, the ultimate parent company, based on the weighted average cost of capital for forecast purposes.
-The rate used to discount the forecast cash flows is 7.75% (2019: same).
+The rate used to discount the forecast cash flows is 7% (2020: 7.75%).
 Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
+Residual growth was set at 2.00%.
 Operating margins are based on past performance and management's expectations for the future.
 Annual capital expenditure is based on experience of management and planned sustenance capital expenditure.
-Sensitivity analysis on the key assumptions has been performed and the value in use calculation is most sensitive to a reduction in respect of forecast revenue growth.
-If the forecast revenue growth across all products is lowered by 2% throughout the 5 year forecast period, this may result in an adjustment to the carrying amount of the CGU.
+Sensitivity analysis on the key assumptions has been performed and the Company does not expect a reasonably possible change in the key assumptions to have a material impact on the impairment review.